Nevermorr3/DOTABUFF-Web-Scrape/README.md

 # Dota 2 Esports Matches Scraper

 ## Description
-The 'DOTABUFF Esports Data Scrape.py' Python script scrapes data from the Dotabuff Esports Matches webpage, extracts information about Dota 2 esports matches, and stores it in a Pandas DataFrame.
+The 'DOTABUFF Esports Data Scrape.py' Python script scrapes data from the DOTABUFF Esports matches webpage, extracts information about DOTA 2 Esports matches, and stores it in a Pandas DataFrame.
 The script then appends this new DataFrame to an existing one and writes the merged DataFrame to an Excel file, removing any duplicate entries based on the 'Match_ID' column.
 If no Excel file exists, the script writes the new DataFrame to an Excel file after removing any duplicate entries based on the 'Match_ID' column.

 The 'Data Pre-processing.py' Python script takes the Excel file, converts it into a DataFrame and cleans the data to produce a new DataFrame with the columns ('Match_ID', 'Series', 'Region', 'Date', 'Time', 'Won', 'Lost', 'Duration').
 This DataFrame is then written to a new Excel file that contains the cleaned data.